 - Mobile dongles are usually free of charge with contracts.

-- USB dongles give Internet users greater flexibility, with the option to access the Internet when away from the home or office.
+- USB dongles give users greater flexibility, with the option to access the internet when away from the home or office.

-- Mobile dongles run on the battery of your computer, therefore do not need to be charged.
+- Mobile dongles run on the battery of your computer and therefore don't need to be charged.